LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Method

 \section{Method}

-In this section, we commence with a concise overview of diffusion models and ED-LoRA in \cref{sec:Preliminary}.
-Following this, we introduce our innovative LoRA-Composer approach in \cref{sec: pipeline overview}, with the pipeline depicted in \cref{fig:method}(a).
+In this section, we introduce our innovative LoRA-Composer approach in \cref{sec: pipeline overview}, with the pipeline depicted in \cref{fig:method}(a).
 The key point is augmenting the scalability of LoRA through the utilization of the LoRA-Composer Block, as illustrated in \cref{fig:method}(b).
 We then delve into the specifics of the two primary components of the LoRA-Composer Block, outlined in \cref{sec: concept injection} and \cref{sec: concept isolation}, respectively.
-Finally, in \cref{latent re-init} we discuss the implementation of Latent Re-initialization to achieve a more refined layout generation prior.
+Finally, in \cref{latent re-init} we discuss the implementation of latent re-initialization to achieve a more refined layout generation prior.
 We emphasize integrating LoRAs to enable multi-concept customization within a single image, aiming for a solution that is both more flexible and scalable.